drts01/notes/stackedit/star.md

 ## Conflict
 What do you do when a team member refuses to complete his or her quota of the work?
 * Situation:
+   A more secure and faster way to propagate secrets w
 * Task:

 * Action: